teeseeuu/FITD-SRD-Supes/Blades-in-the-Dark-SRD.md

 **Lesser (1)**: *Battered, Drained, Distracted, Scared, Confused.*

-Harm like "Drained" or "Exhausted" can be a good fallback consequence if there's nothing else threatening a PC (like when they spend all night **Studying** those old books, looking for any clues to their enemy's weaknesses before he strikes).
+Harm like "Drained" or "Exhausted" can be a good fallback consequence if there's nothing else threatening a PC (like when they spend all night **Analyzeing** those old books, looking for any clues to their enemy's weaknesses before he strikes).

 # Resistance and Armor

 When your PC suffers a consequence that you don't like, you can choose to resist it.
 Just tell the GM, "No, I don't think so.
 I'm resisting that."
 Resistance is always automatically effective—the GM will tell you if the consequence is reduced in severity or if you avoid it entirely.
 Then, you'll make a **resistance roll** to see how much stress your character suffers as a result of their resistance.

-You make the roll using one of your character's **attributes** (**Insight**, **Prowess**, or **Resolve**).
+You make the roll using one of your character's **attributes** (**Sharp**, **Tough**, or **Quick**).
 The GM chooses the attribute, based on the nature of consequences:

-* **Insight**: Consequences from deception or understanding.
+* **Sharp**: Consequences from deception or understanding.
-* **Prowess**: Consequences from physical strain or injury.
+* **Tough**: Consequences from physical strain or injury.
-* **Resolve**: Consequences from mental strain or willpower.
+* **Quick**: Consequences from mental strain or willpower.

 Your character suffers **6 stress** when they resist, **minus the highest die result from the resistance roll**.
 So, if you rolled a **4**, you'd suffer 2 stress.
 If you rolled a **6**, you'd suffer zero stress.
 If you get a **critical** result, you also **clear 1 stress**.

-> Ian's character, Silas, is in a desperate **Skirmish** with several duelists and one of them lands a blow with their sword.
+> Ian's character, Silas, is in a desperate **Combat** with several duelists and one of them lands a blow with their sword.
 Since the position was desperate, the GM inflicts severe harm (modified by any other factors).
 They tell Ian to record level 3 harm, "Gut Stabbed" on Silas's sheet.
 Ian decides to resist the harm, instead.
 The GM says he can reduce the harm by one level if he resists it.
-Ian rolls 3d for Silas's **Prowess** attribute and gets a **5**.
+Ian rolls 3d for Silas's **Tough** attribute and gets a **5**.
 Silas takes 1 stress and the harm is reduced to level 2, "Cut to the Ribs."

 Usually, a resistance roll **reduces the severity** of a consequence.
 If you're going to suffer fatal harm, for example, a resistance roll would reduce the harm to severe, instead.
 Or if you got a complication when you were sneaking into the manor house, and the GM was going to mark three ticks on the "Alert" clock, she'd only mark two (or maybe one) if you resisted the complication.